Welcome to

 There are some common fears that many children have when they learn about cancer.
 Your child may be scared to talk about these concerns.
 You may want to bring them up yourself.
 Use sentence starters such as: Some children think..., Have you heard... ?

-As you encourage your child to share his or her feelings and questions, be open and honest about your own feelings and questions.
+As you encourage your child to share their feelings and questions, be open and honest about your own feelings and questions.

 You can be your child's most important source of information and support.